Last day to register, drop, or add classes:

-Students who completed the spring 2020 semester at Guilford can make changes online until the last day to add or drop a course.
-Summer courses do not require an alternative PIN for registration.
+Students who completed the spring 2021 semester at Guilford can make changes online until the last day to add or drop a course.
+Summer courses do not require ALTERNATIVE PINs for registration.

 Financial adjustments should be discussed with Student Accounts and Financial Aid.
 No refund or credit will be made to any student suspended or expelled from summer school.
 Please note: Visiting students are not eligible for financial aid.